MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ## Overview

 In this challenge, we were tasked to utilize a supervised machine learning logistic regression model to evaluate loan risk.
 A dataset of lending activity from a peer-to-peer lending services company was provided to build a model that could identify the creditworthiness of borrowers.
+This determination was based off a variety of factors.
+These factors include:
+* Loan Size
+* Interest Rate
+* Borrower Income
+* Debt to Income Ratio
+* Number of Revolving Accounts
+* Past Negative Credit Marks
+* Total Debt

 ## Data Split into Training and Testing Sets